B

 Bernese Mountain Dog Mix and Children

 A properly socialized and trained Bernedoodle is fantastic with children.
-However, kids should be instructed on how to treat these hybrids, especially when they are fragile puppies.
+However, kids should be instructed on how to treat these hybrids, especially when the dogs are fragile puppies.
 This designer breed is affectionate and enjoys playing with the whole family.
 Additionally, they get along well with other dogs but will require socialization to ensure they are comfortable around new pets.

 Dogs similar to the Bernese Mountain Dog Mix